accel-brain/accel-brain-code/Cardbox/README.md

 - [Cardbox](https://accel-brain.com/cardbox/)

 This card box can save card and tag data to server.
 If you create tag, the autocomplete function provides the tag of name as suggestions while you type into the field.
 The tagging and autocompletion enables you to quickly find and discover potential relations among the cards that you created.

+This prototype has been loosely coupled with an autocompletion function.
+Then this application predicts the rest of a word you are typing.
+The autocompletion algorithm is implemented by [accel-brain-code/Reinforcement-Learning-with-js](https://github.com/chimera0/accel-brain-code/tree/master/Reinforcement-Learning-with-js).

 ### Related PoC